fiveten59/Vdr_installer/README.md

 Point 6) Exit

 Info:
-* You can put your channells list as usual in /etc/vdr
+* You can put your channells list in /var/lib/vdr
 * plugins libs are placed in /usr/local/lib/vdr

 If you'd like add others plugins you can use another script called Vdr_plugins_installer in the same github repo